You have found my prose page! Click here to go to my home page.

 - Ossia is my second podcast novel project.
 It's a work set on Ameisa.
 It's loosely connected to the Seven Papers, but more connected to Epiphany.
 Ossia is an audio memoir about a girl who pursues fame in music to rescue limself from family politics and a vortex of intrigue that erupts after ler mother's untimely death.

-- The Hall of Oracles is a 34,000-word standalone novella that I currently have in edits.
+- The Hall of Oracles is a 34,000-word standalone novella that I currently have some of my library colleagues beta reading.
 It's not connected to The Seven Papers, although it is indirectly impacted by the Blackout, and it's set on Atara.
 I am a librarian, and this is an exploration and celebration of the library, information, and archival sciences in a high-tech, fantastical setting involving arcane rituals and politics.

 - As the Water Rose High is an epistolary disaster novel about tsunamis and political suppression.
 It's set on Ameisa, but has only very weak connections to The Seven Papers.
 It exists as a text on Ameisa, but a reader would need security clearance and have an avid interest in diasporic Sokauwi history.

 - Something that I am calling Neoplatonic theurgist water naiades.
 It's a hieropoeic mystery story about a young girl initiated into a secret society and how she takes her destiny into her own hands as an adult.
 It's also about my love for Upstate New York.
 Thematically, much of it draws on what it's like for second-gen people raised in non-cult New Religious Movements like Wicca, Neopaganism, and revivalist polytheism and how those of us who are practitioners process (in both good and bad ways) hurtful and biased things that happen to us in America.